bxparks/AceRoutine/README.md

 * uses "computed goto" feature of GCC to avoid the [Duff's Device](https://en.wikipedia.org/wiki/Duff%27s_device) hack
     * allows `switch` statemens in the coroutines
-* macros eliminate boilerplate code and makes the code easy to read
+* C/C++ macros eliminate boilerplate code and make the code easy to read
 * the base `Coroutine` class is easy to subclass to add additional variables and functions
 * fully unit tested using [AUnit](https://github.com/bxparks/AUnit)